-Is Milk Tea Bad for Health?
+Is Milk Tea Bad for Your Health?
+Facts, Risks & Benefits Explained

 A fixed morning ritual for over a billion people, most of them in India—Tea has lots to commend it.
 But it’s the preparation that makes a difference.
 Read on to discover if your preferred morning cuppa is on the block.